Ocelani/ergo/README.md

 Technologies and design patterns of Erlang/OTP have been proven over the years.
 Now in Golang.
 Up to x5 times faster than original Erlang/OTP in terms of network messaging.
-The easiest drop-in replacement for your hot nodes in the cluster.
+The easiest drop-in replacement for your hot Erlang-nodes in the cluster.

 ### Purpose ###